An Energy Sharing Mechanism Considering Network Constraints and Market Power Limitation: Introduction

 \section{Introduction}

-\IEEEPARstart{T}{he} advance in distributed generation technology and the decline in electrified facility costs encourage continuous integration of distributed energy resources (DERs) such as rooftop photovoltaic (PV) panels, small wind turbines, and electric vehicles \cite{Weitzel2017Energy}.
+\IEEEPARstart{T}{he} advance in distributed generation technologies and the decline in costs of electrical devices encourage the continuous integration of distributed energy resources (DERs) such as rooftop photovoltaic (PV) panels, small wind turbines, and electric vehicles \cite{akorede2010distributed}.
 The distinct merits of DERs in environmental friendliness and flexibility render them a promising role in constructing a green smart grid \cite{salinas2013dynamic}.
-However, challenges come along: \emph{On the one hand}, the proliferation of DERs induces the transformation of traditional passive consumers to proactive ``prosumers''\cite{parag2016electricity}.
+However, challenges come along: On the one hand, the proliferation of DERs induces the transformation of traditional passive consumers to proactive ``prosumers''\cite{parag2016electricity}.
 Prosumers are equipped with renewable generators and have more flexible means for energy management by altering their production and consumption.
-This results in two-sided uncertainties from fluctuating renewable generations and unpredictable behaviors. \emph{On the other hand}, DERs are typically owned and operated by different stakeholders who make individual decisions and possess private information.
+This results in two-sided uncertainties from fluctuating renewable generations and unpredictable demands.
+On the other hand, DERs are typically operated by different stakeholders who make individual decisions and possess private information.
 The conflicting interests, information asymmetry, and two-sided uncertainty lead to supply-demand mismatch that can jeopardize system security, raise DER operating costs, and stymie the DER integration process \cite{ryu2020real}.

-Over decades, the centralized scheme, where users purchase electricity from the aggregator/retailer, and the aggregator/retailer sells (buys) surplus (insufficient) electricity to (from) the grid, has been proven to be effective \cite{wei2014energy}.
+Over decades, the centralized scheme, where users purchase electricity from the aggregator/retailer, and the aggregator/retailer sells (buys) surplus (insufficient) electricity to (from) the grid, has been proved to be effective \cite{wei2014energy}.
 However, in a prosumer era, the conventional centralized scheme lacks efficiency in managing proactive participants and facilities due to the aforementioned challenges.
 Moreover, the low feed-in tariffs hinder the integration of renewable energy.
-Therefore, an innovative business model that can provide adequate incentive is desired \cite{sousa2019peer}.
+Therefore, an innovative business model that can provide adequate incentives is desired \cite{sousa2019peer}.
 Inspired by recent prosperity of sharing economy \cite{Benjaafar2018Peer} in transportation, lodging, etc., \emph{energy sharing} \cite{chen2018analyzing} becomes a promising concept given its potential in smoothing uncertainty \cite{ryu2020real}, reducing peak demand \cite{tushar2019grid}, and so on.